 It is therefore essential to perfectly control buoyancywithout even thinking about it.
 It's not really a destination I would recommend to novice divers.
 For your own safety, better have a minimum of experience, because some currents sometimes turn to the "washing machine" and when we are caught in it, it's not a part of fun (some of us have done the unpleasant experience).

-A minimum of 50 dives + Level 2 or Advanced Open Water is recommended by most cruise-diving boats in Tubbataha.
-For my part, I think that as for Komodo, a more solid experience of about 100 dives is preferableand that it is also good to have already flown underwater.
+A minimum of 50 dives + Level 2 or Advanced Open Water is recommended by most diving liveaboards in Tubbataha.
+For my part, I think that as for Komodo, a more solid experience of about 100 dives is preferable, and that it is also a good thing to have already been in the current underwater.

 As the trip progressed, all the crews of the boat managed to see at least one whale shark and an manta ray.
 These two huge fish are a bit like the stars of the park, we hope very strongly to see each time we go to the water.
 The luckiest of us, who have managed to cross several times the road of a big beast, are of course a pleasure to taunt others back on the boat, photos or videos in support.